JuanManuelPacheco/IPT2020_JumpingBeans/README.md

   * /Simulation/: This folder contains the videos extracted from the simulations created for the problem.

   * /Notebooks/: This folder contains the Jupyter Notebooks used to process the data of the problem.

-  * /Presentation/: This folder contains the PDF file of the presentation of jumping beans problem.